The “Iced French” Manicure Is Spring’s Coolest Take On A Classic

 Finally, finish with a “delicate French tip” as a nod to the classic manicure with a modern edge.
 “Any thin brush that you have on hand will work beautifully,” Carmelina says.

 Feeling inspired?
-Here are a few of our favorite iced French manicures for your next nail appointment.
+Here are a few of our favourite iced French manicures for your next nail appointment.

 Chiffon French